jundalisay/spblist/content/en/research/poincare/science/chapter-02b.md

 ##  First Stage

-So far it would suffice, in order to account for facts, to intercalate between A and B a small number of terms which would remain discrete.
+In order to account for facts, to intercalate between A and B a small number of terms which would remain discrete.

 What happens now if we have recourse to some instrument to make up for the weakness of our senses?

 If, for example, we use a microscope?